 In 2013, two pups named Rosie and Tiger joined Abe, Magpie, and Zeab.
 While Magpie loved being a foster mother and doted on the pups, Abe wasn’t too fond of trying to keep two unruly kids (who were already bigger than he was) in line.
 Abe is by far the most outgoing guy at the whole refuge and a wonderful teacher for the pups.
 His calm and happy demeanor, along with his enthusiasm for greeting refuge visitors, began to rub off on Tiger.
 As they got older, Tiger and Rosie wanted their own space and now have their own enclosure.

 In 2014, Abe and Magpie were officially retired as our traveling ambassador animals.
-While Abe still loves to greet and educate people about wolves and wolf-dogs, he is now enjoying a not-so-quiet retirement as the main ambassador at the refuge while raising the newest members of our family, puppies Saurya and Nashira.
+While Abe loved to greet and educate people about wolves and wolf-dogs, he enjoyed a not-so-quiet retirement as the main ambassador at the refuge while raising the newest members of our family, puppies Saurya and Nashira.

 Abe passed away peacefully in the summer of 2019 after a long battle with cancer.
 He remains one of the most charismatic and inspiring ambassadors Mission: Wolf has ever had the pleasure to work with.
 Although he is gone from the refuge, we take heart knowing that he can run free with Magpie forever.